-The Covid-19 pandemic left many empty office buildings straining the commercial real estate industry.
+The COVID-19 pandemic left many empty office buildings, straining the commercial real estate industry.
 Even as companies returned to the office, many embraced a fully remote office.
 The ability to work from home has led to an increased interest in reshaping old office buildings into multifamily housing.

 The modern-day workplace has changed dramatically over the past few years.
 Cubicles are a thing of the past.
 Companies are now opting for more spacious locations to provide their employees with amenities.
 Warehouses or old factories make great options for adaptive reuse.
 In 2021, 520 West 20th was renovated into a new office building.
 The original warehouse brick structure was incorporated into the design.